Actipro/WPF-Controls/Documentation/topics/bars/ribbon-features/resizing.md

 #### Multi-Row Layout Separators

-By default when a [RibbonGroup](xref:@ActiproUIRoot.Controls.Bars.RibbonGroup) is configured for multi-row layout, separators are inserted between adjacent control groups on the same row to help visually differentiate the groups.
+By default, when a [RibbonGroup](xref:@ActiproUIRoot.Controls.Bars.RibbonGroup) is configured for multi-row layout, separators are inserted between adjacent control groups on the same row to help visually differentiate the groups.
 For more exact control, the [RibbonControlGroup](xref:@ActiproUIRoot.Controls.Bars.RibbonControlGroup).[SeparatorMode](xref:@ActiproUIRoot.Controls.Bars.RibbonControlGroup.SeparatorMode) property can be set to any of the following [RibbonControlGroupSeparatorMode](xref:@ActiproUIRoot.Controls.Bars.RibbonControlGroupSeparatorMode) values to control when a separator is displayed:

 | Separator Mode | Description |
 | --- | --- |